ices-eg/wg_WGNEPS/README.md

 ## Contents of this repository

-There are four main folders in this repo (A, B, C, D)
+There are four main folders in this repo (A, B, C, D, E)

 * Agreed common code for all the institutes: